everpress-co/mailster/readme.txt

 * new tag: 'author'. usage `{post_author:-1}`
 * new: Subscriber Button Widget
 * new: share service VK.com, Telegram, Whatsapp
-* new: location hub: translate.mailster.co
+* new: localization hub: translate.mailster.co
 * new: 'mailster_excerpt_length' let you define the length of the excerpt used in your campaigns
 * improved: sending queue
 * improved: loading of language files